FutureForMe/FutureForMe.github.io/_pages/about.md

 I obtained my Bachelor's degree at the School of Computer Science and Technology, Harbin Engineering University.
 After being recommended to Harbin Institute of Technology to study for a master's degree, I applied for a combined master's and doctoral degree.

 # 🔥 News
+- 2023.03: One paper accepted by Journal of Expert Systems with Applications!
 - 2023.03: One paper accepted by Journal of Chinese Information Processing!
 - 2022.12: We won the 1st prize of the "Huawei Cloud Cup" 2022 Artificial Intelligence Application Innovation Competition!
 - 2022.11: One paper accepted by BIBM 2022!